 Many times, even if a surface sample does show mold growth, it may not be an indication that it is resulting in excessive levels of mold spores in the living spaces below.
 Why is that?
 It’s something called “stack effect”.
 This means that warm air is more buoyant and rises.
 Air generally moves from the lower levels of a house up through the top.
 If mold growth originates in the attic, it is hard for spores to fight against this pressurization.
 Attics can also (although not always) have a higher level of ventilation which can help remove the spores.

 We have seen attic mold discovered during a real estate transaction kill the deal.
-Therefore we recommend people remediate mold in their attic if for no other reason than to avoid concerns from a nervous purchaser in the future.
+Therefore we recommend people remediate attic mold if for no other reason than to avoid concerns from a nervous purchaser in the future.

 So to answer the question about how big a deal it is to have mold in the attic, one needs to contemplate how moisture is entering into this space and how much damage is occurring because of it.
-Occupants also need to ascertain if there is any possible way that mold spores can access the living areas of the house from the attic.
-Although mold in an attic is typically not a huge health issue, it does represent possible dangers and excessive costs if not dealt with immediately.
+Occupants also need to ascertain if there is any possible way that the spores can access the living areas of the house from the attic.
+Although attic mold is typically not a huge health issue, it does represent possible dangers and excessive costs if not dealt with immediately.

 If you would like to perform a mold inspection in your Chicagoland attic, give us a call at 312.920.9393.
 For additional information, check out our website at Indoor Science – Mold Testing.